strepkov/demonstrator/paper/draft.md

 In this composition of components, we are reusing some of them from the previous and already successful development and implement the new ones, which allow us to accomplish our goal in the most efficient and optimal way.

 ## How to use it and how it works
-> add more text!
-The paper may have bullet points, but not only.
-It must be normal text written in paragraphs

 Students are going to use the web-playground to understand how to work with C&C models languages like EmbeddedMontiArc.
-The main idea of the playground to increase interest in the learning process using a gaming form of the tutorials.
-There are several simple steps in the learning process:
-1. The first tutorial is a task which already has a solution but the idea behind that to show the main constructions and principles of the language and the playground.
-2. Next tutorials have tasks with increasing complexity and every time there is some hint, which motivates students to use particular constructions.
-3. The visualization of the process gives the feeling of the language and understanding of the binding between writing the code and real actions which were caused by the written code.
-4. The process of writing tests shows the benefits of test-driven development and understanding the importance of independent testing of the components.
+The main idea of the playground to increase interest in the learning process using a gamification of the tutorials.
+There are several simple steps in the learning process.
+The first tutorial is a task which already has a solution but the idea behind that to show the main constructions and principles of the language and the playground.
+Next tutorials have tasks with increasing complexity and every time there is some hint, which motivates students to use particular constructions.
+The visualization of the process gives the feeling of the language and understanding of the binding between writing the code and real actions which were caused by the written code.
+The process of writing tests shows the benefits of test-driven development and understanding the importance of independent testing of the components.
 The process of using the web-playground is very simple.
 Students don't have to install any applications on the computer and it is possible to use it from any platform, whether it is Mac, Windows or Linux.
 Only one important condition has to be satisfied - to have a "fresh" version of a browser.
 IDE, tutorial, visualization are located in one window and has a very intuitive interface.
 A standard sequence of steps is the following:
 1. Open the web-playground in a browser.
 2. Read a tutorial
 3. Write code with tests
 4. Send a model controller to the server, to execute tests and compile the controller.
-5. When the simulator displays the ready state, it means that you may run a visualization execution.
-If the solution contains errors, a student receives an error message with description.
+5. When the simulator displays the ready state, it means that you can run a visualization execution.
+If the solution contains errors, the student receives an error message with a description.
 6. It's possible to restart the simulation process, add some noise to the sensors to emulate more natural measurements, or specify the period of the simulation process.
 7. After the execution, the current trajectory is compared with the sample solution and the student is notified whether he passed the test or not.
+The studying process is built on a concept from simple to complex.
+Doing the tutorials one by one, students get closer to the main goal of the creation of the controller for a self-driving car.

 ### Solution for Example 1 (Parking Scenario)

 To start working on the solution we have to know the way how to communicate with the car to achieve the desired behavior.
 For this purposes, there is an interface for the simulator which is given.
 It has 8 sensors to measure distances to objects, velocity, steering angle, acceleration, a position of the car and execution time.
 You can see from the example, that ports have units and ranges.
-> What advantages give us units and ranges?
+The ranges give an advantage during the testing period and possibility to use a variety of the units, depending on the particular case, whether it is km/h or m/s.

 ```
 component MainController{